SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 You can find the necessary formulas [here](http://www.mathwords.com/r/rectangular_parallelepiped.htm).

 ## Input
-On the first three lines, you will get the figure's length, width, and height.
+On the first three lines, you will get the length, width and height of the figure.

 On the next three lines, print:
 - the **surface** area